 Spencer was a student at the Virginia Normal and Industrial Institute in Petersburg at the time of his enlistment.
 In a questionnaire completed for the Virginia War History Commission, he wrote that “I felt that it was my patriotic duty to serve my county at the most critical hour in the Nation’s history, though my Race had not been given their proper rights.”

 Spencer enlisted in October 1917 at Camp Lee, Virginia.
-He was sent to France in April 1918 to join the 370th Company of the 8th Illinois National Guard.
+He was sent to France in April 1918 to join the 370th Company which was made up largely of members of the 8th Illinois National Guard.
 He was full of praise for his first commander in France, Col. Franklin A. Denison, an African-American officer “of rare intelligence and ability” who “held the cause of American dear to his heart.”
 Spencer noted that Dennison was replaced by a white officer in the fall of 1918 “simply on prejudicial grounds.”

 Spencer participated in the Aisne-Marne offensive.
 He noted that his regiment was cited as a whole, and in a letter attached to his questionnaire he noted that “this regiment won distinction during its stay in France, especially in the estimation of the French people.
 Our commanding general said the history of the Great War will be quite incomplete if the noble deeds of this regiment be not handed down in history to coming generations.”
 He wrote that they were involved in putting up barbed wire in close range to the enemy in the Argonne Forest, and described an instance when “the members of the 2nd battalion, once marched to the Argonne under shell fire from the German artillery which caught the range of the road over which we passed for a distance of six miles.
 Instead of getting to the designated position behind time we got there two hours ahead of time, and not an officer or man lost his courage under such a trying situation.”